surbina/realtime-notes/README.md

 ## Tech stack

-Below you can find a list of the core technologies used in this project together with a short description of their purpose in the project.
+Below you can find a list of the core technologies used in this project and a short description of their purpose.

 - [NextJS](https://nextjs.org/): Javascript framework for building apps that supports SSR out of the box.
 - [Slate](https://docs.slatejs.org/): Rich text editor with support for React.